kohler/johnkimble/README.md

     `server_config.hmac_key` to a stable value, then cookies from one server run can be accepted by a later server run.

+* `proxy` (boolean, default: true)

+    Check for common proxy headers.
+If the connection has no remote address, and `server_config.proxy` is true, then John Kimble will use any `X-Forwarded-For` header to determine the client's address.
+If `proxy` is a string, it should be a string or regular expression, such as `/^127.0.0.1$/`; John Kimble will only use proxy headers when the remote host matches that address.

 ### Course configuration options

 Course configuration options may be set in `default_course_config` or